The Onion Field: The suspects

 Powell was arrested on the night of the murder, after being spotted driving a stolen vehicle by California Highway Patrol officers.
 The following day, Smith was apprehended as well.
 The lead LAPD investigator on the case was Sergeant Pierce Brooks.
 Both suspects were convicted of murder and sentenced to death.
 Ultimately, they received life sentences.
 For each, the lower court sentence followed a second trial and several appeals.
 Their death sentences were vacated when the California Supreme Court ruled in California v.
 Anderson (1972) that California's death penalty was cruel and unusual punishment.

-In April 1982, following the release from prison of Powell's accomplice Jimmy Lee Smith, Valerie Campbell, the daughter of the slain Officer Ian Campbell, contacted John Mancino.
+In April 1982, following the release of Jimmy Lee Smith from prison, Valerie Campbell, the daughter of the slain Officer Ian Campbell, contacted John Mancino.
 Mancino was the founder of Citizens for Truth, an organization that had recently led a successful petition effort to rescind the parole date of Sirhan Sirhan, who had been convicted of assassinating presidential candidate Robert F. Kennedy.

 Mancino drafted a petition to have Powell's scheduled release rescinded.
-With Valerie Campbell's help, he collected 31,500 signatures in three-and-a-half weeks, which were submitted to the California Board of Prison Terms, along with several thousand letters.
+With Valerie Campbell's help, he collected 31,500 signatures in three and a half weeks, which were submitted to the California Board of Prison Terms, along with several thousand letters.
 The parole board then held a hearing and eventually rescinded Powell's release date.

 Following this, Powell's attorney was successful in convincing Solano County Superior Court Judge, Ellis Randall, to order Powell's release from prison in ten days, ruling that Citizens for Truth's public outcry was the sole reason Powell's release was rescinded, which at the time was legally improper.
-Valerie Campbell then joined Citizens for Truth's representatives, John Mancino and Dr. Howard Garber, along with the group's attorneys, in filing a legal brief in the First District Court of Appeals in San Francisco, demanding that Powell remain in prison.
+Valerie Campbell then joined Citizens for Truth's representatives, John Mancino and Dr. Howard Garber, along with the group's attorneys, submitted a legal brief, typed by Citizens for Truth secretary, Linda Dale, and accepted by the First District Court of Appeals in San Francisco, demanding that Powell remain in prison.

 The group prevailed both at the appeals court and the California Supreme Court, thereby leading to Powell's spending the rest of his life in prison, where he died in 2012.